 - With descending sort fields' text inverted to achieve that result

-The rules separate the added field copies from the original data with a unique text token, to facilitate their removal after sorting.
+- With the added field copies separated from the original data using a unique text token, to facilitate their removal after sorting.

 You can then use a "dumb" sorting utility to do the

 sorting, followed by a pass through a text processing utility such

 sed to remove the prepended sort field copies and separating

 token, restoring the data to its original form (but now sorted as

 We provide, with XTRAN, a BASH script to automate this process.

 How can such powerful and generalized data manipulation be automated in a little over 2 hours and only 154 lines of rules?
 Because there is so much capability already available as part of XTRAN's rules language.
 The rules used for this example take advantage of the following functionality provided by that rules language:

 - Text file input and output